What are the Differences between Oil vs Acrylic vs Water-Based Paints?

 Painting is one of the fastest, most affordable ways to refresh your home.
 You might think that all that stands between you and that perfect, new paint color is a handful of paint chips.
 Choosing a paint color, though, is actually the second step.
 What’s the first?
 Choosing the right paint type for your needs.
 And the difference between water-based, oil-based, and acrylic paint is not common knowledge.

-Why It’s Important to Choose the Right Paint
+Why It’s Important to Choose the Right Type of Paint

 two women painting apartment